Akio Toyoda drops first details on Toyota electric sports car

 A concept for an LFA-like supercar was shown for Lexus while something resembling a modern MR2 was shown for Toyota.

 Toyota has confirmed the Lexus will deliver a 0-60 mph time in the low two-second range and have a manual transmission.
 The manual won’t actually connect to the powertrain, though.
-Instead it will only simulate the sensation of shifting gears by adjusting the torque of the electric powertrain and generating sounds mimicing an engine’s revs building and dropping.
+Instead, it will only simulate the sensation of shifting gears by adjusting the torque of the electric powertrain and generating sounds mimicking an engine’s revs building and dropping.

 Very little has been said about Toyota’s own electric sports car, though Toyota Chairman—and former CEO—Akio Toyoda revealed a few details in an interview with Automotive News (subscription required) during last weekend’s 24 Hours of Le Mans.